 LATE ARRIVAL (after 4 PM Thursday)

 Campers who arrive at or after 4 pm Thursday will not be permitted to bring their vehicle on site.
-Campers may walk their supplies on site and the Shuttle may be available from 4 pm – 6 pm.
+Campers may walk their supplies on site and the Shuttle may be available to help.
 RVs will not permitted to drive on the campgrounds after dark for the safety of other campers.